 - To learn more and get involved check out Just Label It.org.
 Just Label It is working hard to make sure labels on our food let us know what we’re actually eating.
 Check out what this issue entails and why it’s so important.
-If you’re in California, check out this site as well.

 The Chalkboard Giveaway: